AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data.md

 ### Reading with SdsStreamViews
 When transforming data with an SdsStreamView, the data read is converted to the *target type* specified in the SdsStreamView.
 Working with stream views is covered in detail in the [Stream Views](xref:sdsStreamViews) section.

-All stream view transformations are GET HTTP requests.
-The stream view is specified by appending the stream view identifier to requests to the transformation endpoint.
-For example the following request:
+All stream view transformations are HTTP GET requests.
+Specify the stream view ID (`streamViewId={streamViewId}`) at the end of the transformation endpoint in the request as shown below.
+For example, the following request returns the first event of the stream *transformed* to the target type (per stream view definition specified by `streamViewId`):
  ```text
     GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/Transform/First?streamViewId={streamViewId}
  ```

-would return the first event in the stream as the target type in the stream view specified by the `streamViewId`.

 All single stream data reads support stream view transformations.